k-wong/pairhtml/README.md

 # PairHTML

-PairHTML is a minimal browser app for collaboratively reviewing and editing HTML files.
+PairHTML is a minimal webapp for collaboratively reviewing and editing HTML files.

 ## Features